conti748/cryceleb2023/README.md

 By employing the triplet loss training and the unified dataset split technique, the proposed solution offers several advantages over the baseline approach:

-- Enhanced Representation Learning: The use of triplet loss training enables the network to learn more nuanced representations, capturing subtle differences between crying babies.
+- **Enhanced Representation Learning**: The use of triplet loss training enables the network to learn more nuanced representations, capturing subtle differences between crying babies.
 This improved representation learning can enhance the model's ability to discriminate between different instances effectively.
 Further, It is widely shared that triplet loss performs better than Additive Angular Margin (used in the baseline) on small-sized datasets.

-- Focus on Challenging Samples: The adoption of online hard batch mining ensures that the network focuses on the most challenging samples during training.
+- **Focus on Challenging Samples**: The adoption of online hard batch mining ensures that the network focuses on the most challenging samples during training.
 By prioritizing difficult samples, the model further improves its discriminative capabilities, leading to enhanced performance.

-- Maximizing Data Utilization: By utilizing the complete dataset without splitting based on periods, the triplet-loss solution maximizes the available data for training the embedding.
+- **Maximizing Data Utilization**: By utilizing the complete dataset without splitting based on periods, the triplet-loss solution maximizes the available data for training the embedding.
 This approach potentially mitigates the limitations posed by a limited number of samples, allowing the model to generalize